 Now select the way we want to import the data.
 Here we have selected cell A1 for the reference point and click on OK.

-Like this, we can import the data from different sources or databases to excel to work on them.
+We can import the data from different sources or databases to Excel to work on them like this.

 Pros of Importing Data in Excel

-- By importing the data from any other sources we can link different tables, files, columns or section at a time and get the data we require.
+- By importing the data from other sources, we can link different tables, files, columns, or sections and get the required data.

-- We also avoid un-necessary crashing or handing of files if the data is huge.
+- We also avoid unnecessary crashing or handing off files if the data is huge.